Social Media Policies: Mis/Disinformation, Threats, and Harassment

 X’s Synthetic and Manipulated Media Policy prohibits “synthetic, manipulated, or out-of-context media that may deceive or confuse people and lead to harm (‘misleading media’).”
 The company defines misleading media as images, videos, audios, gifs, and URLs hosting relevant content that:

-• Includes media that is significantly and deceptively altered, manipulated, or fabricated.
+- Includes media that is significantly and deceptively altered, manipulated, or fabricated, or;

-• Includes media that is shared in a deceptive manner or with false context.
+- Includes media that is shared in a deceptive manner or with false context, and;

 When considering whether to label or remove content containing manipulated media, X considers three questions: